Richardaeld/google_translate_game/README.md

 ## References, Idea(s) Code Used
 + Felipe Souza Alarcon - Idea to use JavaScript objects for words in various languages
 + Css card flip animation - This animation's code originated from three different locations.
-With great effort these code pieces were melded into something unique to this project but still deserves accurate documentation.
+With great effort, these code pieces were melded into something unique to this project but still deserves accurate documentation.
 This code has been cited in the CSS where the three main structures of the card's CSS exist(Outside, rotating portion, and faces).
 A citing was also added to the HTML above the dynamically added content section.
 The three places where code originated from are: Arjun Khara, MDN Web Docs, and
 W3Schools.
 All these are documented in detail below.